Report SADC - Fruits and Berries - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Exports by Country

 From 2012 to 2022, average annual rates of growth with regard to fruit and berry exports from South Africa stood at X%.
 At the same time, Mozambique (X%) and Zimbabwe (X%) displayed positive paces of growth.
 Moreover, Mozambique emerged as the fastest-growing exporter exported in SADC, with a CAGR of X% from 2012-2022.
-While the share of Mozambique (X p.p.) increased significantly in terms of the total exports from 2012-2022, the share of South Africa (X p.p.) displayed negative dynamics.
+From 2012 to 2022, the share of Mozambique increased by X percentage points.
 The shares of the other countries remained relatively stable throughout the analyzed period.

 Export Prices by Country

-In 2022, the export price in SADC amounted to $X per ton, dropping by X% against the previous year.
+In 2022, the export price in SADC amounted to $X per ton, reducing by X% against the previous year.
 Over the last decade, it increased at an average annual rate of X%.
-The pace of growth appeared the most rapid in 2017 when the export price increased by X% against the previous year.
-The level of export peaked at $X per ton in 2021, and then reduced modestly in the following year.
+The most prominent rate of growth was recorded in 2017 an increase of X% against the previous year.
+The level of export peaked at $X per ton in 2021, and then reduced in the following year.

 From 2012 to 2022, the most notable rate of growth in terms of prices was attained by South Africa (X%), while the other leaders experienced a decline in the export price figures.